-Cloudera Impala is included with CDH 5.
+Although these installation instructions primarily focus on CDH 5, you can also manage CDH 4 clusters using Cloudera Manager 5.
+In CDH 4, Impala has packages and parcels that you download and install separately from CDH.
 To use Cloudera Impala with CDH 4, you must install both CDH and Impala on the hosts that will run Impala.

-- See Supported CDH and Managed Service Versions on page 7 for supported versions. - Before proceeding, review the installation options described in Cloudera Manager Deployment on page 25.
+- See Supported CDH and Managed Service Versions on page 9 for supported versions. - Before proceeding, review the installation options described in Cloudera Manager Deployment on page 45.